Concepts

 - adjust the frequency or policy size if backups regularly overflow into the next window,

-- consider distributing VMs across multiple policies with staggered schedules for large environments.
+- consider distributing VMs across multiple policies with staggered schedules for large scopes.

-Maximum retention is currently 24 months.
-Long-term retention (up to 10 years) will be integrated with the launch of our Glacier product, scheduled for the first quarter of 2027, as an add-on subscription.
+The maximum retention is currently 24 months.
+Long-term retention (up to 10 years) will be integrated with the launch of our Glacier product, scheduled for Q1 2027, as an add-on subscription.

-For such long retention periods, we recommend backing up flat files exclusively (raw files, static documents) as well as database dumps.
-Restoring a complete server after 10 years indeed carries significant risks: many services or dependencies may have become obsolete or incompatible with the current environment.
+For retention periods this long, we recommend backing up flat files only (raw files, static documents) as well as database dumps.
+Restoring a full server after 10 years carries significant risks: many services or dependencies may have become obsolete or incompatible with the current environment.

 Virtual machines